Testing primordial black hole and measuring the Hubble constant with multiband gravitational-wave observations: Peak frequency relation

-Recently, the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) released its 12.5-year pulsar timing data set which shows evidence of a stochastic common-spectrum process~\cite{Arzoumanian:2020vkk}.
+Recently, the 12.5-year pulsar timing data set released by the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) shows evidence of a stochastic common-spectrum process~\cite{Arzoumanian:2020vkk}.
 The importance of the quadrupole nature in the overlap reduction function is inconclusive, while monopole and dipole are relatively disfavored, which means that the NANOGrav collaboration may have detected a stochastic GW background with astrophysical or cosmological origin~\cite{Bian:2021lmz}.
-If the signal of NANOGrav is caused by induced GWs, i.e. $\nu_{\rmI} \sim 10^{-8}\Hz$, there is inevitably a corresponding GW signal with $\nu_{\rmB} \sim 10\Hz$ produced by merger events of binary solar-mass PBHs, which can be detected by future GW observations~\cite{Kohri:2020qqd}.
+If the signal of NANOGrav is caused by induced GWs, i.e., $\nu_{\rmI} \sim 10^{-8.3}\Hz$, there is inevitably a corresponding GW signal with $\nu_{\rmB} \sim 10^{3}\Hz$ produced by merger events of binary solar-mass PBHs, which can be detected by future GW observations~\cite{Kohri:2020qqd}, and therefore offering a criterion for the existence of PBHs.